 But I won’t.

 I’ll get right to the point.
-I have hundreds of books on my shelves, with one section dedicated to performing arts; mostly dance and circus.
+I have hundreds of books on my shelves, with one section dedicated to performing arts; mostly dance and circus (plus another section on my other love, writing).
 But I don’t want to keep them to myself, so I’ve written my “top 10” list of favorite books.
 Some are fictional, some are reference, some are autobiographical, but they’re all gems that I have dog-eared, highlighted in, and quoted.
 Find one to give to a friend, or get them for your own library.
 Happy reading!

 Top 10 Gift Books for Performing Artists, Or Those Who Are Just as Cool